beakerbrowser/webdb/README.md

    - Returns Void.
  - Returns Promise&lt;Void&gt;.

-Gives the URL of each matching record.
+Calls the given function with the URL of each matching record.

 ### filter(fn)